Black Flag (band): Rollins era (1981–1986)

 With their new singer, Black Flag and the Minutemen made their first tour of the UK through late 1981 and early 1982.
 During that tour, the band met punk icon Richard Hell and opened a concert for him.
 Rollins later published his diaries from that tour in his book Get in the Van.
 As the front man, Rollins was a frequent target of violent audience members, and started getting involved in fist-fights.
 Rollins developed a distinct showmanship on stage, where he could entertain an audience just by talking to them.
-The rest of the band were targets too, with Greg Ginn getting hit by a bullet shell while playing in Colwyn Bay.
+The rest of the band were targets too, with Greg Ginn getting hit by a thrown bullet shell while playing in Colwyn Bay.

 As Black Flag was about to return home, UK customs detained Colombian drummer Robo due to visa problems, and he was not able to return with the rest of the band.
 This would be the end of his tenure with the band (he was able to eventually re-enter the United States in mid-1982, at which point he would promptly join the Misfits as one of that band's last drummers before its 1983 breakup).
 The loss of Robo put an end to extensive touring for a while.
 Emil Johnson of Twisted Roots filled in for one tour, but it was clear he was only temporary.

 While on that tour in Vancouver, the band found out that drummer Chuck Biscuits was leaving D.O.A.
 He was quickly drafted on board, traveling with the band for the rest of the tour (cut short because of Henry Rollins' injured knee) to learn the songs.
 This lineup recorded the later-bootlegged cassette 1982 Demos, showing the direction the band would go in for the My War album.

 However, due to personality conflicts—in Get in the Van, Rollins described Biscuits as a "fuck up"—and the Unicorn court injunction-forced inactivity of Black Flag, Biscuits left to join their rivals the Circle Jerks.
 (Later, Biscuits joined ex-Misfits singer Glenn Danzig's solo project Danzig).
 Black Flag eventually got Bill Stevenson of Descendents to join permanently (he had filled in from time-to-time before).
-While the Unicorn Records court injunction prevented the group from releasing a new studio album, they nonetheless continued to work on new material, and embarked on a period which would mark a pronounced change in the group's direction (and that of underground music in general).
+While the Unicorn Records court injunction prevented the group from releasing a new studio album, they nonetheless continued to work on new material, and embarked on a period which would mark a pronounced change in the group's direction.